What you miss the most… and what this tells you

-This week we welcome Renata Harper, author of the Expat-Living.info Guide to Cape Town, to Expat Nest.
-After following her heart abroad a few years ago, Renata found herself experiencing a new kind of missing that surprised her; one that has since led to profound change in her life.
-Now back in her home country of South Africa, she gives thanks for the opportunity she had “to miss”… and suggests that what we miss most might be the greatest clues to who we really are.
+After joining her partner in his home country, Renata Harper found herself experiencing a new kind of missing that surprised her – one that has since led to profound change in her life.
+Now back in her home country of South Africa, she gives thanks for the opportunity she had “to miss”… and suggests that what we miss most can offer great insights into who we are and what we need.

 What I missed during my two years in the Netherlands was of the latter kind – and it took me by surprise.
 During work breaks, I’d switch on “Animal Planet” or “National Geographic” and find myself enraptured, then in ridiculous floods of tears.
 I was longing for wildness, wild creatures, and the sense of belonging and perspective they give me.